-Fresh parsley and some grated parmesan or pecorino romano is stirred in before adding the pasta.
+Fresh parsley and some grated parmesan or pecorino romano are stirred in before adding the pasta.

 This is the midnight spaghetti with 5 ounces of cooked pasta.
 We ate this and had a pint of leftover sauce which I froze for another meal.

-Make midnight spaghetti as a main course or as a late night snack.
+Make midnight spaghetti as a main course or as a late-night pasta snack.
 The complexity of flavors is amazing.

 You might like to look at these pasta dishes too: